-We have audited the financial statements of the business-type activities and discretely presented component unit of Northwestern Michigan College (the "College") as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the College's basic financial statements.
-We issued our report thereon dated October 14, 2022, which contained an unmodified opinion on the financial statements of the College and a qualified opinion on the financial statements of the discretely presented component unit.
+We have audited the financial statements of the business-type activities and discretely presented component unit of Northwestern Michigan College (the "College") as of and for the year ended June 30, 2023 and the related notes to the financial statements, which collectively comprise the College's basic financial statements.
+We issued our report thereon dated October 18, 2023, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
-We have not performed any procedures with respect to the audited financial statements subsequent to October 14, 2022.
+We have not performed any procedures with respect to the audited financial statements subsequent to October 18, 2023.

-The accompanying schedule of expenditures of federal awards is presented for the purpose of additional analysis, as required by the Uniform Guidance, and is not a required part of the basicfinancial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basicfinancial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basicfinancial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basicfinancial statements or to the basicfinancial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the financial statements as a whole.
+The accompanying schedule of expenditures of federal awards is presented for the purpose of additional analysis, as required by the Uniform Guidance, and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.